What I Need to Know to Make Investor Referrals

 Now you can answer question 4: What does your product do?

 The description should detail how the product bridges the current gap between what people are trying to do and what they can achieve now.
+Go back to your list of current solutions as well.
+How does your product stack up?
+It doesn’t need to be better at everything, just better enough than the incumbent solutions at solving the particular problem you identified in question one.

 Part five follows: How big is this opportunity?